BishopFox/BrokenHill/docs/observations.md

 The default, best-supported mode for Broken Hill causes one token in the adversarial content to be updated at each iteration.
 As discussed above, a selection of permutations are selected using the gradient, and the GCG attack proceeds using the permutation with the lowest loss.
 This is the mode inherited from [the 'llm-attacks' proof-of-concept](https://github.com/llm-attacks/llm-attacks/) that Broken Hill began as a fork of.

 When using a CUDA device for processing, and/or using adversarial content with a relatively small number of tokens, you should generally use the default mode.
-However, it's often possible to increase the efficiency of the attack during its early stages by taking advantage of the `--number-of-tokens-to-update-every-iteration` option, which enables code borrowed from [nanogcg](https://github.com/GraySwanAI/nanoGCG/tree/main/nanogcg).
+However, it's often possible to increase the efficiency of the attack during its early stages by taking advantage of the experimental `--number-of-tokens-to-update-every-iteration` option, which enables code borrowed from [nanogcg](https://github.com/GraySwanAI/nanoGCG/tree/main/nanogcg).
 For example, `--number-of-tokens-to-update-every-iteration 4` would cause four tokens to be replaced in each candidate value instead of one.
 It can make a big difference when performing the attack on CPU hardware in particular, because even under ideal conditions, CPU-based attacks tend to take 5-10 times as long as CUDA-based attacks.

 In the current version of Broken Hill, the tradeoff is that the number of tokens to update is fixed.
 Updating multiple tokens at a time can be a quick way to get the loss value down to 2 or maybe even 1.5, but our experience is that it's too blunt of an instrument to tune the values much further than that.